How to Change Your Story

 First, you can try reasoning with them.
 Maybe they don’t know that they’re hurting you.
 Sometimes talking to someone calmly can help, and sometimes people just don’t know that they sound mean.

-But if they do know they’re hurting you, and they’re doing it on purpose, then it’s ok to cut them out of your life.
+But if they do know they’re hurting you, and they’re doing it on purpose, then it’s ok to let them go from your life.
 You don’t need that negativity, and you’ll both be better off.

 It’s ok to stand up for yourself.
 You deserve to be treated with kindness and respect.
-But some people can’t be reasoned with, and in that case it’s goodbye to them.
+But some people can’t be reasoned with, and in that case it’s better to hold your boundaries.

-You’re a strong person, but that doesn’t mean you have to continue tolerating someone who treats you like dirt.
-Or any other harmful situation in your life.
+You’re a strong person, but that doesn’t mean you have to continue tolerating someone who treats you poorly or any other harmful situation in your life.
 Be proactive about changing things.

 Be the hero of your story and you can rescue yourself. 🙂